 The number of attendees is limited to 15.
 While we will train as a group, the small number of participants will allow us to provide personalized support that considers the range of technical skills and data package complexities.

-Please fill out the application form here no later than 25 September 2017.
-EDI will inform attendees on 28 September 2017.
-We will prepare a series of video tutorials that convey the workshop’s content for those who cannot attend this session.
-Important dates:
+All spaces are filled.
+Because of the high demand we plan on hosting a similar workshop in 2018.
+We will also prepare a series of video tutorials that convey the workshop’s content for those who cannot attend this session.